 As is typical of restorationist text supposedly originating from or passing through the lower heavens, my opinion is that the work is the least accurate in its accounts of more recent Western World events (founding of Christianity, Islam, America, etc), almost as if it came through a more Eastern World religious tradition (perhaps even a Chinese tradition).

-The book does however, present interesting accounts concerning the Jaredite people (Algonquin) and the principles of exaltation (it’s group nature), as well as various peoples temple rights and histories.
+The book does however, present interesting similarities concerning the Book of Mormon “Jaredite” people (Algonquin) and the principles of exaltation (it’s group nature), as well as various peoples temple rights and histories.

 To see examples of the many, many ways that this text correlates with Mormonism read “The Oashpe Text & Mormonism”

-Go to full text of Oaspe at this post
+Go to partial HTML version of Oahspe at this post

 For more detail see oahspestandardedition.com